For Wordless Wednesday.

-For the Ragtag Daily Prompt #75: blue.
+For the Ragtag Daily Prompt: speculate.

-For the Daily Prompt: astonish.
+For the Ragtag Daily Prompt: lost.

 All the snow and early morning blue and white!
 The sun is lost!
 The sky is lost!
 My shadow has abandoned me!

 Oh, there is the sun and my shadow is back.